e0958902/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## [Search](#table-of-contents)
-MediTracker has a built-in medication library that you can search for common medications.
+MediTracker has a built-in medication library where you can search for common medications.
 This library contains information on the medication name, the illness that the medication is used for, and the side effects of the medication.

 To search for a medication in the library, you can type 'search', followed by the field you want to search for and the